2019 La Course by Le Tour de France

-The sixth edition of La Course by Le Tour de France, a women's cycling race held in France, took place on 19 July 2019.
+The 2019 La Course by Le Tour de France was the sixth edition of La Course by Le Tour de France, a women's cycling race held in France.
+It took place on 19 July 2019 and was the fifteenth event on the 2019 UCI Women's World Tour.
+The event was organised by ASO, which also organises the Tour de France.
+The race was won by Dutch rider Marianne Vos of CCC Liv.

-Route and organisation
+Route

 The race started and finished in Pau, taking in five laps of a hilly circuit covering 121 km.
 It was held before stage 13 of the men's 2019 Tour de France, which used one lap of the circuit as an individual time trial.

-The event was organised by ASO, which also organises the Tour de France.
-It was the 15th race of the 2019 UCI Women's World Tour.
+A similar course was subsequently used as the eighth stage of the 2023 Tour de France Femmes as an individual time trial.